libapps/libapps-mirror/nassh/doc/FAQ.md

   Note that the specification for OSC 52 mentions destinations other than the "c;" system clipboard.
 Hterm treats them all as the system clipboard.

+  There is an [osc52.sh] helper script available as well:

+    $ echo "hello world" | osc52.sh

-### Can I synchronize my emacs selection with the system clipboard?
+### Can I synchronize my emacs/vim selection with the system clipboard?

   Yes, as long as you're not using tmux.
-See ../etc/osc52.el for the details.
+For Emacs, see [osc52.el], and for vim, see [osc52.vim].

+[osc52.el]: ../../hterm/etc/osc52.el
+[osc52.sh]: ../../hterm/etc/osc52.sh
+[osc52.vim]: ../../hterm/etc/osc52.vim
 [chromium-hterm mailing list]: https://goo.gl/RYHiK
 [OpenSSH legacy options]: https://www.openssh.com/legacy.html